Getting along with your neighbours

 If repairs are needed to communal areas, please report them to us.

 Many of the properties we manage have gardens.
 Where gardens are communal (shared), residents must come to an arrangement about who maintains the garden.
 Whether your garden is communal or just for your own use, it is your responsibility as a tenant to ensure that you maintain your garden and do not allow it to become overgrown.
-If you are aged over 70 or have a disability and are unable to manage your garden, we may be able to help through our Assisted Gardening Scheme which offers a one-off garden tidy.
 If you want to discuss issues with your garden, please contact your Housing Services Officer.

 Disposing of rubbish & recycling